oelin/flare/specification.md

 ## Introduction

 Flare is a simple file format for streaming large datasets over HTTP(s).
-It resembles M3U and PLS formats, whereby a lightweight playlist file is downloaded in order to obtain URLs pointing to several stream chunks.
-The client downloads said chunks as needed.
+It resembles M3U and PLS, whereby a lightweight playlist file is downloaded to learn the locations of stream chunks.

 ## Syntax